SuperpoweredAI/spDB/README.md

 You can also learn more about FastAPI [here](https://fastapi.tiangolo.com).

 ## Limitations
-- spDB uses a simple embedded database architecture, not a client-server architecture, so it may not be ideal for certain kinds of large-scale production applications.
 - One of the main dependencies, Faiss, doesn't play nice with Apple M1/M2 chips.
 You may be able to get it to work by building it from source, but we haven't successfully done so yet.
 - We haven't tested it on datasets larger than 35M vectors yet.
 It should still work well up to 100-200M vectors, but beyond that performance may start to deteriorate.